 ( i ) Compliance Risk Management Activities (Compliance Promotion Month, etc.)

 During the Compliance Promotion Month initiatives of fiscal 2016, so-called “fraud” risks were made essential topics of discussion.
-In fiscal 2017, collusion and harassment were essential topics, and, in fiscal 2018, information leaks and management of the company’s assets were essential topics, as all major compliance risks were examined and identified in each department, and then, concrete preventive measures were formulated and implemented.
+In fiscal 2017, collusion and harassment were essential topics; in fiscal 2018, information leaks and management of the company’s assets were essential topics; and in fiscal 2019, compliance with business laws was an essential topic.
+All major compliance risks were examined and identified in each department, and then, concrete preventive measures were formulated and implemented.
 Reports on these activities are submitted by each department, and an evaluation team that includes outside legal counsel objectively evaluated them.
 With the goal of further raising the level of compliance, we shared information on departments with positive evaluations and the details of their initiatives within the Company.

 ( ii ) Compliance Training